London Aquatics Centre – Alexander Kachkaev/Flickr

 Virgin Active Repton Park | Woodford

 Unless you’ve been baptised, the 24-metre pool in Repton Park might be the closest thing in London you’ll get to swimming in holy water.
 Perfecting your freestyle form here is certainly a spectacle, as it’s housed in an old chapel where many of the furnishings have been converted to suit the space’s new pool-based needs.
-You swim rather than walk down the aisle (with the carved stone columns, gothic arches and stained glass windows in constant view) and you can get all the bad things you’ve done off your chest in a sauna instead of the confessional box.
-It’s a blessing for those that like swimming in unexpected places…
+You swim rather than walk down the aisle (with the carved stone columns, gothic arches and stained glass windows in constant view) and you’ll be sweating in the sauna instead of the confessional box.
+It’s membership only, and quite a way out of London – but a blessing for those who like swimming in unexpected places…

-Prefer to keep your exercise on land?
+Prefer to exercise on land?
 These lush parks in London are good for that…